- University of Wisconsin Law School, J.D., 2002, cum laude

 - The Honorable James L. Graham, United States District Court for the Southern District of Ohio, 2005-2006

-Tom also regularly litigates complex commercial cases involving contract disputes, tort, and consumer sales practices act claims.
+Tom also litigates complex commercial cases involving contract disputes, tort, and consumer sales practices act claims.
 He has successfully represented public universities in several high-profile disputes, counseled numerous student athletes regarding NCAA compliance, and served as lead counsel in multiple consumer class actions.

 His notable experience includes: